 How Long Does It Take for My Application for Disability Benefits To Be Approved?

-It takes as long as four months from the date they receive your application and all supporting documentation for you to find out if your application for a disability benefits has been approved.
-This time frame is much shorter for terminally ill applicants (48 hours).
+It takes approximately four months from the date they receive your application and all supporting documentation for you to find out if your application for a disability benefits has been approved.
+This time frame is much shorter for terminally ill applicants (5 business days).
 It is important to submit as much supporting medical documentation as possible at the time the application is made.

 What Are My Responsibilities Once I Start Receiving CPP Disability Benefits?